Image of the Effective Porosity property from the Arbuckle geocellular model constructed for the Oneok Bushton CCS evaluation.

 KGS CUSP-West

-The CCS Hub 2.0 Concept for ONEOK is focused on the states of Kansas and Oklahoma.
-The project is led by the Kansas Geological Survey, in collaboration with University of Oklahoma, the Oklahoma Geological Survey, Sandia, Pacific Northwest and Los Alamos National Laboratories, Carbon Solutions, and industrial partner ONEOK—a leading midstream service provider.
-ONEOK has several gas processing plants that emit around 1 MMTCO2/yr and it plans to install hydrogen generation facilities that will generate another 300,000 tons per year.
-If successful, this study will support a “Hub” concept that will allow for co-utilization of various hydrocarbon and non-hydrocarbon gasses and products.
-The focused project is ambitious and aims to develop a hub concept; therefore, it has a wide range of objectives:
+ONEOK has several gas processing plants that emit around 1 million metric tons of CO2 each year, and it plans to install hydrogen generation facilities that will generate another 300,000 tons per year.
+If successful, this study will support a hub concept that will allow for co-utilization of various hydrocarbon and non-hydrocarbon gasses and products.
+To accomplish this goal, the CCS Hub 2.0 concept has a wide range of objectives:

-• Identify CO2 reservoirs for long-term saline storage or EOR around ONEOK’s natural gas liquids fractionation plants near Bushton, KS, and Medford, OK, as well as several gas processing plants in Oklahoma.
+• Identify CO2 reservoirs for long-term saline storage or enhanced oil recovery around ONEOK’s natural gas liquids fractionation plants near Bushton, Kansas, and Medford, Oklahoma, as well as several gas processing plants in Oklahoma.

-• Develop economic feasibility and business models for the CCUS projects for suitable storage candidates.
+• Develop economic feasibility and business models for the carbon capture, utilization, and storage projects for suitable storage candidates.

 • Explore feasibility of CO2 use in unconventional reservoirs in Kansas, Oklahoma, or beyond.